COBRA vs Short-Term Health Insurance in Idaho

 Short-term health insurance is temporary coverage that may be available outside Open Enrollment.
 It is often used by people who are between jobs, waiting for employer benefits, missed Open Enrollment, or need a bridge to another plan.

-The upside is that it may be less expensive than COBRA and may start quickly for eligible applicants.
-The downside is that it may not protect you as broadly.
+The upside is that short-term coverage may be less expensive than COBRA and may start quickly for eligible applicants.

-When COBRA May Be the Better Choice
+When COBRA May Be the Safer Choice

-COBRA may be the safer option if you have known medical needs.
-For example, COBRA may make sense if:
+COBRA may be the safer option if you have known medical needs or need continuity from your employer plan.

-- You are in the middle of treatment
+- You are in active treatment

 - You are pregnant